Composition: Digital intellectual property, online civility, online instructional design, oral response to student writing

 B. A. Dickinson College 1969

-“Teaching Leadership for Change.”
-Teacher to Teacher forum.
-Conference on College
+Experience.”
+Teacher to Teacher Forum.
+Conference on College Composition and

 “Staying Legal in a Pandemic: Crucial Copyright Issues for Instruction.”
 Invited speaker.